jessegrosjean/foldingtext-for-atom/lib/text/README.md

 To make this work will need to:

 1. Load .ftml into Outline.
-2. Generate "flat" view of all visible items using line manager
+2. Generate "flat" view of all visible items using buffer
 3. Map from this flat item view to editor using:
   - Tabs to represent indentation level past hoisted item
   - Marked ranges for formatting, bold, italic, links